kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 Navigate to the Administration workspace, expand Cloud services and select the Cloud Management Gateway.
 From the Ribbon, select "Create Cloud Management Gateway"

 Starting in ConfigMgr 1802, you can create the CMG using an Azure Resource Manager deployment.
 Azure Resource Manager is a modern platform for managing all solution resources as a single entity, called a resource group.
 When deploying CMG with Azure Resource Manager, the site uses Azure Active Directory (Azure AD) to authenticate and create the necessary cloud resources.
 This modernized deployment doesn't require the classic Azure management certificate.

 We'll continue this blog using the ARM way, but my previous blog on Co-management and CMG used the classic way.
-You can check/follow that if for some reason you want to go the classic way [Link](http://www.oscc.be/sccm/configmgr/intune/co-management/cloud%20management%20gateway/cmg/CoMGMT-usecase-Part-1/).
+You can check/follow that if for some reason you want to go the classic way, but my expectation is that that feature will disappear in the future [Link](http://www.oscc.be/sccm/configmgr/intune/co-management/cloud%20management%20gateway/cmg/CoMGMT-usecase-Part-1/).

 Again, sign in with an AAD account that has sufficient rights to access your Azure subscription.
 Once you've done that, the rest of the details will be filled out automatically